-Golnar Khosrowshahi is an Iranian Canadian businesswoman and the CEO and Founder of Reservoir Media Management.
+Golnar Khosrowshahi is an Iranian-Canadian businesswoman and the CEO and Founder of Reservoir Media Management.
 The entrepreneur is the first female founder and CEO of a publicly traded, independent music company and leads Billboard’s 2022 Women in Music list of the industry’s high-achieving executives.

 Khosrowshahi was born in 1971 in Iran to Hassan Khosrowshahi and Nezhat Khosrowshahi.

 During the Iranian Revolution, her family was targeted for its wealth.
 The family fled the country and settled in Vancouver in 1981.
 Her passion for music began as a child and she studied at the Royal Academy of Music in London.
-She received MBA from Columbia University.
+She received an MBA from Columbia University.

 Khosrowshahi founded Reservoir in 2007 as a Music Publishing company.
 The company has since expanded to a full-service music company.

 She is a director emeritus of the Hospital for Sick Children Foundation in Toronto.
-In addition to many other socially impactful roles, she also sits on National Music Publishers’ Association, (NMPA)’s SONGS Foundation Board of Directors, working alongside musical talent to raise funds to support career songwriters.
+In addition to many other socially impactful roles, she also sits on the National Music Publishers’ Association, (NMPA)’s SONGS Foundation Board of Directors, working alongside musical talent to raise funds to support career songwriters.
 As director of the board, Khosrowshahi represents the interests of music publishers and songwriters.